mpaluchowski/cycling.paluchowski.com/content/training/planning-routes-in-unfamiliar-territory/index.md

 I **prefer roads that have higher numbers or no numbers** at all.
 The higher the number, the lower the road's category and the lighter its traffic.
 These will often be the most picturesque roads around.
 Alas, they also carry a higher risk of having bad surface or potholes.

 [OpenStreetMap](https://www.openstreetmap.org/) helps me evaluate road quality.
 The Cycling layer uses solid lines to indicate paved roads, though these also include cobblestones and other uncomfortable materials.
+A road's meta-data often names the specific type of surface, but the accuracy of this information depends, obviously, on whoever entered it.

 To really *see* what the surface looks like, I turn to **Google Street View**.
 Their cars normally don't venture off asphalt, so if a road has coverage, there's a good chance that it's solid.
 I pick a few points on the road, especially at junctions and away from inhabited areas, check whether it's asphalt, how patched up it is and such.